Gene Healy

-Gene Healy (born November 16, 1970) is an American libertarian political pundit, journalist and editor.
-He serves as Vice President at the Cato Institute, as well as a contributing editor to Liberty magazine.
+Gene Healy (born November 16, 1970) is an American libertarian political pundit, journalist, and editor.
+He serves as senior vice president for policy at the Cato Institute and is a contributing editor to Liberty magazine.

 Education

 Healy holds a B.A. from Georgetown University and a J.D. from the University of Chicago Law School.

 Career

 Healy is editor of the 2004 book Go Directly to Jail: The Criminalization of Almost Everything.
 He is the author of The Cult of the Presidency: America's Dangerous Devotion to Executive Power (2008) and False Idol: Barack Obama and the Continuing Cult of the Presidency (2012).
 His research interests include executive power and the role of the presidency, federalism, and over-criminalization.

-He has appeared on PBS's Newshour and has been a guest on NPR's Talk of the Nation.
+Healy has appeared on PBS's Newshour and has been a guest on NPR's Talk of the Nation.
 His writing has been published in major newspapers including the Los Angeles Times, the New York Times, the Chicago Tribune, and the Legal Times.
 He writes a weekly column for the Washington Examiner.